 The Triumphal-style arch long associated with Washington Square Park came about in the 1890s.
 It was constructed to honour President Washington at the centenary of his inauguration.
 The Manhattan park is also known as a venue for public protests, including that of labour unions following the devastating Triangle Shirtwaist Factory fire of 1911.
 Subcultures such as The Beat Generation and Folkies hung out in the Square during the mid-20th century, furthering its reputation for performance and protest.

 While not the greenest of the parks on this list, Washington Square Park is a great spot for people watching.

 Madison Square Park

 Address: Bound by Broadway and Madison Ave, between E 23rd St and E 26th St

-Madison Square Park is a lovely little swatch of green adjacent to the famous Flatiron Building and other lovely historic NYC architecture, such as the New York Life Building.
+Madison Square Park is a lovely swatch of green adjacent to the famous Flatiron Building and other historic NYC architecture.

 Madison Square Park has long been an outdoor gallery of sculpture and monuments.
 It blooms with crabapple, cherry and apricot blossoms each spring.

 Tip: Grab something delicious from Eataly, right across 5th Ave, and settle in for a picnic.

 Address: Bounded by Fifth Ave and Sixth Ave between 40th St and 42nd St

 Public property since 1686, the area that is now Bryant Park was another potter’s field.
 The burial ground was discontinued when preparations for the Croton Distributing Reservoir began.
 The 4-acre, human-made lake was contained by 7.5-m (25-ft) thick granite walls and completed in 1842.
 The Reservoir played a critical role in water supply to NYC residents until it was removed in 1900.